SupernovaTitanium/BanditAlgorithms/README.md

 # BanditAlgorithms
-Implementation of Exp3 varieants, UCB1, Tsallisinf and Log-Barrier in julia.
+Implementation of Exp3 variants, UCB1, TsallisINF and Log-Barrier in Julia.